jdanielkim/carcrash/README.md

 Gathered Traffic Crashes dataset from Chicago data portal.
 We started with over 400,000 observations and 79 features

-## What does the statistical techniques conclude about my data?
+## What does the statistical techniques conclude about our data?